How to Use Edit Presets on Photos in Lightroom CC

 5. Experiment With Presets

-To try out how a preset will on your image, simply hover over the preset.
+To try out how a preset will look on your image, simply hover over the preset.
 I hovered over Desaturated Contrast.
-You can see the version in the bottom left corner.
+You can see the original version in the bottom left corner.
 I like how the preset allows the rock I collected on the coast of Spain to be less overpowered by the , colorful background, so I clicked on Desaturated Contrast to apply the preset to my image.

 Desaturated Contrast presetDesaturated Contrast presetDesaturated Contrast preset